 How can I get needed things I left at school?
-The pick-up for student materials was Tuesday, March 17th from 1:00pm-6:00pm.
+The pick-up for student materials was Monday, April 13th from 10:00am-6:00pm.
 If you did not get everything you needed either from your locker, classroom, band room, or gym locker, please email firstname.lastname@example.org or call 607-566-2221 *1125 and arrangements will be made.

 What do Educational Opportunities look like for students?
-Teachers have created materials that will supplement the learning experience the students have already had in the classroom.
+In Phase 2, teachers have created materials that focus on core areas of new instruction.
 Many teachers are also posting content on their Google Classroom pages.
-This is not new content, but a review of concepts and skills that have already been completed during the year.

 What about college-level classes?
 Accelerated College Education (ACE) Courses will continue with new learning during this extended dismissal.
 Much of this will continue online.
 If online access is a concern for an ACE course, please contact the instructor, or call 607-566-2221 *1125.